 Her unique design gives the milk a place to go and uses a cross-over dart to draw moisture into the rest of the pad.
 "My interest," says Felicia, "is in having women feel more comfortable with nursing and in developing stronger mothering skills."

-Her quality breast pads seem to be filling a need because many of her retailers report that Milk Diapers® quickly became their top-selling pad and customers often came back to repurchase.
+Her quality breast pads seem to be filling a need because many of her retailers reported that Milk Diapers® quickly became their top-selling pad and individual customers often came back to repurchase.
 They are available in white, natural, white or cream lace or black front.

-Felicia also makes a pad with a moisture guard layer backing, a 5-layer pad with a pretty lace front barrier.
+Felicia also makes a pad with a moisture guard layer backing, including a 5-layer pad with a pretty lace front covered barrier.